cephei8/greener/README.md

 Then open <http://localhost:8080> in your browser.

 #### Docker Compose
-Check out [compose.yaml](https://github.com/cephei8/greener/blob/main/compose.yaml) for example of using Docker Compose and PostgresSQL.
+Check out [compose.yaml](https://github.com/cephei8/greener/blob/main/compose.yaml) for example of using Docker Compose and PostgreSQL.

 ### Building from source